iblai/jupyter-edx-grader-xblock/README.md

 # Graded Jupyter Notebook Integration

 ## Overview

+_Auto-grade a student assignment created as a Jupyter notebook, using the [nbgrader](http://nbgrader.readthedocs.io/en/stable/) Jupyter extension, and write the score in the Open edX gradebook_

+> See also the [Jupyter Notebook Viewer XBlock](https://github.com/ibleducation/jupyter-viewer-xblock) to populate course content from publicly available Jupyter notebooks.

-This XBlock uses Docker and [nbgrader](http://nbgrader.readthedocs.io/en/stable/) to create a Graded Jupyter Notebook XBlock that can be tracked as a problem within EdX.
+This XBlock uses Docker and nbgrader to create a Python environment and auto-grade a Jupyter Notebook, and tracks the resulting score as a problem within an EdX graded sub-section.
+It allows an instructor to upload the student's version of an assignment created with nbgrader, upload a `requirements.txt` file to configure the environment, and set the maximum number of tries for the student.
+The student downloads the assignment file, answers the questions (executing all cells), and uploads the solution, which get immediately auto-graded.
+The student gets a visual score report, and the score gets added to his/her progress in the Open edX gradebook.

 ## Features and Support
 - Integrated into EdX Grading System